-Now that summer is nearly over and the school year is looming, he's decided to enter the sixth grade with "normal" looking hair.
+Now that summer is nearly over and the school year is looming, he has decided to enter the sixth grade with "normal" looking hair.
 Since his hair hadn't faded completely, I knew that I'd have to use some sort of process to help remove the remaining stain.
-Naturally, I decided to consult the experts on YouTube!
+Naturally, I decided to consult the experts - YouTube!

 No comments: